lucarizzo03/Outbound-agent/README.md

 # Outbound Carrier Check-In Agent

 A demo AI agent for HappyRobot that autonomously conducts outbound carrier check-in calls.
-The agent gathers location and ETA from carriers, runs an escalation check on every reply, flags problems for human dispatchers, and always closes by logging the final load status.
+The agent gathers location and ETA from carriers, judges whether the carrier's reply indicates a problem, flags issues for human dispatchers, and always closes by logging the final load status.

 ---